2025 Impact Targets: Educational Success

 75% of 3rd graders proficient in reading

 In 2016 the State of Rhode Island established this 3rd grade reading target of 75% by 2025, essentially doubling the number of children able to read at their grade level (from 37% in 2015).
 This is a critical goal because children who do not read proficiently by 3rd grade struggle in later grades and are four times more likely to drop out of high school than their peers.
+While the trend until 2019 was positive, 2021 RICAS scores declined as a result of the COVID-19 pandemic and the many related disruptions and challenges.

 20% of students meet highest levels of proficiency in English and Math